awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-redshift-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AutomatedSnapshotRetentionPeriod`  <a name="cfn-redshift-cluster-automatedsnapshotretentionperiod"></a>
 The number of days that automated snapshots are retained\.
 If the value is 0, automated snapshots are disabled\.
-Even if automated snapshots are disabled, you can still create manual snapshots when you want with CreateClusterSnapshot\.
+Even if automated snapshots are disabled, you can still create manual snapshots when you want with [CreateClusterSnapshot](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateClusterSnapshot.html) in the *Amazon Redshift API Reference*\.
-You can't disable automated snapshots for RA3 node types\.
-Set the automated retention period from 1\-35 days\.
 Default: `1`
 Constraints: Must be a value from 0 to 35\.
 *Required*: No